Kitware/trame/docs/content/docs/tutorial-paraview.md

 ## GUI

 Now we can start adding some UI to control some of the parameters that we want to interact with dynamically.
-Let's add a slider to control the resolution of the cone.
+Let's first add a slider to control the resolution of the cone.
 We need to create a method to react when the `resolution` is changed by the slider.
 In ParaView proxies, object parameters are simple properties that can be get or set in a transparent manner.
 At this point, we simply need to update the `cone.Resolution` and update the view to see the change.

 ```python
 @state.change("resolution")